Duration

 Program

-Teaching focuses on the functioning of administrative proceedings and the study of the main types of litigation before the administrative courts.
-The teaching approach is based on an analysis of the different stages of litigation from the perspective of the main players involved: the claimant's lawyer, the defending administration, the magistrate and the court registry.
+The courses focus on the functioning of administrative proceedings and the study of the main disputes brought before the administrative courts.
+The teaching approach is based on an analysis of the different stages of the dispute from the perspectives of the main parties involved: the applicant's lawyer, the defending administration, the judge, and the court clerk.

-- Litigation from the point of view of the claimant's lawyer (Analysis of the situation and legal qualification of the facts; Development of a litigation strategy; Introduction of appeals: Recours pour excès de pouvoir, Recours de plein contentieux, Référés (liberté, suspension, mesures utiles, précontractuel, spéciaux); Choice of means and legal argumentation; Exercise of appeals (appel et cassation); Conduct of the hearing and monitoring of the enforcement of decisions).
+- Litigation from the perspective of the applicant's lawyer (analysis of the situation and legal classification of the facts; development of a litigation strategy; filing of appeals: appeals for abuse of power, full litigation appeals, summary proceedings (freedom, suspension, useful measures, pre-contractual, special); Choice of legal arguments and reasoning; Exercise of remedies (appeal and cassation); Conduct of the hearing and monitoring of the enforcement of decisions).

-- Litigation from the point of view of the defending administration (Assessment of litigation risks; Drafting a statement of defence; Negotiation strategies and out-of-court settlements)
+- Litigation from the perspective of the defending administration (assessment of litigation risks; drafting of the defense brief; negotiation strategies and amicable settlement)

-- Litigation from the magistrate's point of view (Investigation of the case; Verification of the rules of jurisdiction and admissibility; Analysis of the grounds of legality and liability; Drafting of the rapporteur's note; Conclusions of the public rapporteur; Organization and conduct of hearings (summary proceedings and judgment on the merits); Drafting and motivation of the judgment).
+- Litigation from the magistrate's perspective (Investigation of the case; Verification of rules of jurisdiction and admissibility; Analysis of legal grounds and liability; Drafting of the rapporteur's note; Conclusions of the public rapporteur; Organization and conduct of hearings (summary proceedings and judgment on the merits); Drafting and reasoning of the judgment)

-- Litigation from the point of view of the clerk's office (Presentation of the role and missions of the clerk's office in the administrative jurisdiction)
+- Litigation from the perspective of the court clerk's office (Presentation of the role and duties of the court clerk's office in administrative courts)

-- Study of the main types of litigation (through case studies, students tackle different types of litigation, including: contractual litigation, foreign nationals' litigation, fundamental freedoms litigation, tax litigation, environmental litigation, social litigation, urban planning litigation, expropriation litigation, civil service litigation, animal rights litigation, renewable energy litigation).
+- Study of major litigationcases (Through concrete cases, students examine different types of litigation, including: Contract litigation, Immigration litigation, Fundamental freedoms litigation, Tax litigation, Environmental litigation, Social litigation, Urban planning litigation, Expropriation litigation, Civil service litigation, Animal litigation, Renewable energy litigation.)

-This course, which combines theory and practical application, enables students to acquire a lively, operational vision of administrative litigation.
+This course, combining theory and practical application, gives students a working, real-world understanding of administrative litigation.

 Program

-Courses are taught in-class at the Montpellier Faculty of Law and Political Science, as well as at the Montpellier and Nîmes administrative courts.
+Classes are held in person at the Faculty of Law and Political Science in Montpellier, as well as at the administrative courts in Montpellier and Nîmes.

-The diploma takes place in May and June.
+The diploma program runs during the months of May and June.

 Admission